 Antitrust, Copperweld, Single Entity, Conspiracy, Cartel, Price Fixing, Intellectual Property, Licensing, Firm, Supreme Court

 Hovenkamp, Herbert J., "American Needle and the Boundaries of the Firm in Antitrust Law" (2010).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1833.

 Antitrust and Trade Regulation Commons, Entertainment, Arts, and Sports Law Commons, Industrial Organization Commons, Intellectual Property Law Commons, Law and Economics Commons, Legal History Commons, Supreme Court of the United States Commons